firebase/flutterfire/packages/firebase_crashlytics/firebase_crashlytics/README.md

 A Flutter plugin to use the [Firebase Crashlytics API](https://firebase.google.com/docs/crashlytics/).

-To learn more about Firebase, please visit the [Firebase website](https://firebase.google.com/products/crashlytics)
+To learn more about Crashlytics, please visit the [Firebase website](https://firebase.google.com/products/crashlytics)

 ## Getting Started